 One of the biggest problems in divorce, and a major reason to hire an attorney, is an angry, hostile and unreasonable spouse.
 If your spouse falls into this category, you will probably need an attorney to advise you as to what is reasonable, and to negotiate on your behalf.
 If you could have a reasonable discussion with, and reach a reasonable settlement with, your spouse you probably would not be getting divorced.

-If you decide that you can handle the issues facing you in your divorce, you should still have one meeting with an attorney to discuss your plans and to get one-time advice.
+If you decide that you can handle representing yourself, you should still have one meeting with an attorney to discuss your plans and to get one-time advice.

 After considering the above issues, make a well-reasoned decision about whether or not you should hire an attorney.
-If you decide that you can handle the issues facing you in your divorce, you should still have one meeting with an attorney to discuss your plans and to get some one-time advice.
+If you decide that you can handle representing yourself, you should still have one meeting with an attorney to discuss your plans and to get some one-time advice.
 Most Family Law Attorneys will meet with you for one or two sessions on an hourly rate basis.
 You are not retaining them to do you entire divorce, but just hiring them for some very limited advice or to review your documents.
 You only pay them for the time you spent with the attorney.
 The attorney does provide legal advice, but does not represent you or go to court for you.
 The name for this is “Unbundle Legal Services.”

 Remember: Attorney fees are a one-time thing.
 The cost of a bad settlement will go on for years.

-If the facts and issues are complicated, or the risks are high, bring in a professional.
+If the facts and issues are complicated, or the risks are high, be wary of representing yourself.
 Hire an attorney.

 With experienced legal representation you could win: a parenting plan based upon the true facts of your marriage; correctly calculated child support; spousal support based on the actual law and facts; fair property and debt division; and proper division of retirement accounts.
 A miscalculation or poor negotiation of any one of these issues can be extremely expensive for a very long time.
 Divorce is a business process.
 That it is why it is actually called “Dissolution of Marriage”.
 When you terminate a business corporation, you dissolve the corporation.
 So treat this like a business decision.
 Consider the facts and issues.
 Evaluate your risk.
 If the facts and issues are complicated, or the risks are high, bring in a professional.
 Hire an attorney.
 If not much is really at risk, and the facts are just not that complicated, you can fill out a lot of forms and save yourself some money.